vanmak/FinanceTest/README.md

 FinanceTest
-Tests are created using PageObject pattern with NUnit framework Test are located Tests\TestTask.cs
+Tests are created using PageObject pattern with NUnit framework;
+Test are located FinanceTest\Tests\TestTask.cs